optimal-control/optimal-control.github.io/index.md

 Ipopt is a software package for large-scale nonlinear optimization.
 It is designed to find (local) solutions of mathematical optimization problems.
 IPOPT has been designed to be flexible for a wide variety of applications, and there are a number of ways to interface with IPOPT that allow specific data structures and linear solver techniques.
 The list of interfaces includes AMPL, C++, C, Fortran, Java, R, Matlab, Julia.

+Paper Abstract [1]
+: We present a primal-dual interior-point algorithm with a filter line-search method for nonlinear programming.
+Local and global convergence properties of this method were analyzed in previous work.
+Here we provide a comprehensive description of the algorithm, including the feasibility restoration phase for the filter method, second-order corrections, and inertia correction of the KKT matrix.
+Heuristics are also considered that allow faster performance.
+This method has been implemented in the IPOPT code, which we demonstrate in a detailed numerical study based on 954 problems from the CUTEr test set.
+An evaluation is made of several line-search options, and a comparison is provided with two state-of-the-art interior-point codes for nonlinear programming.

 ## References

 [1] On the Implementation of a Primal-Dual Interior Point Filter Line Search Algorithm for Large-Scale Nonlinear Programming